Lesson 06 — Branching

 Section titled “6.
 Push the branch to GitHub”Run:

-git push -u origin docs/practice-change- My branch exists on GitHub.
+git push -u origin analysis/clarify-visit-query- My branch exists on GitHub.

 Branch naming examples